paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 Because we capped the number of disabled nodes to 1/3 there will always be at least 1/3 honest nodes to participate in backing so liveness should be preserved.
 That means that backing **COULD** be safely disabled for disabled nodes ([**Point 10.**](#system-overview)).

-## Addressing the risks of NOT having validator disabling:
+## Addressing the risks of NOT having validator disabling

 To determine if backing **SHOULD** be disabled the attack vector of 1.2 (Mass invalid candidate backing) and 2.1 (Getting lucky in approval voting) need to be considered.
 In both of those cases having extra backed malicious candidates gives attackers extra chances to get lucky in approval checking.
 The solution is to not allow for backing in disablement. ([**Point 10.**](#system-overview))